syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 The following code example illustrates how to insert and manipulate OLEObjects with their properties.

-To know more about OLEObjects, refer **IOleObjects** in API section.
+To learn more about OLEObjects, refer to the **IOleObjects** in API section.

 {% tabs %}
 {% highlight c# %}